siubie/rest-api-laravel-8/README.md

 ## Rest API Example Laravel 8
-Here is example of my REST Api Code using laravel as backend and laravel sanctum as authentication method
+Here is example of my REST Api Code using laravel as backend and laravel sanctum as authentication methocd

 ## License